 Just as a woman’s breast sag with age (and the effects of gravity) so too the skin of the scrotum can sag.
 Men with an overly saggy, stretched scrotum skin can experience discomfort in tight clothing, suffer chafing and irritation against the thighs, feel difficulty exercising normally, self-consciousness in intimate situations and even embarrassment at having their sagging scrotum touching the toilet water when sitting down for number twos.

 Some blokes may feel that a testicular prosthesis will refill their oversize empty bag achieving a fuller, more natural and balanced scrotum.
-Men commonly seek testicle implants to address a number of issues, including undescended testicles, testicular torsion (severe twisting of the testicle which blocks blood supply), trauma due to sport injury and removal of a testicle due to testicular cancer, undescended testicles (that dangerously remain in the groin area need to be surgically encouraged down into the scrotum or removed to eliminate a risk of cancer) or testicles may shrink from their normal size (testicular atrophy) due to hormonal imbalance or testosterone abuse.
+Men commonly seek testicle implants to address a number of issues, including undescended testicles, testicular torsion (severe twisting of the testicle which blocks blood supply), trauma due to sport injury and removal of a testicle due to testicular cancer, undescended testicles (that dangerously remain in the groin area need to be surgically encouraged down into the scrotum or removed to eliminate a risk of cancer) or testicles may shrink from their normal size (testicular atrophy) due to hormonal imbalance.

 To lift the appearance of the testicles, scrotum reduction surgery is a relatively simple procedure reducing the skin of the scrotum.